 The minimum age for becoming a member of Lok Sabha is 25 years and Rajya Sabha is 30 years.

-Minimum age to be eligible for the post of the President is 35 years.
+The minimum age to be eligible for the post of President is 35 years.

-The first High Courts in India were established at Bombay, Calcutta, and Madras, in 1862.
+The first High Courts in India were established in Bombay, Calcutta, and Madras, in 1862.
 Allahabad and Delhi were established next in 1866.

-Maximum age to remain a High Court judge is 62 years and maximum age to remain a Supreme Court judge is 65 years.
+The maximum age to remain a High Court judge is 62 years and the maximum age to remain a Supreme Court judge is 65 years.
 There are at present 24 High Courts in India.

 The Constitution initially recognized 22 National Languages.
 Later, four more were added.
 These were: Sindhi (21st amendment), Nepali, Konkani, and Manipuri (71st amendment).

 This article tends to be beneficial for the following exams - REET, UPTET, CTET, Super TET, DSSSB, KVS etc.